bobzhang199102/news_classifier_with_birnn/README.md

-This is a News classifier with Bidirectional RNN and Bidirectional RNN with Attention
+This is a News classifier with Bidirectional RNN model and Bidirectional RNN with Attention model.

 Data Preparation
   * Tokenize the text.